ChaosLabsInc/LocalChainlink/README.md

 ## Use Cases
+LocalChainlink is build for dApp developers to better test the application's integration flows with chainlink.
+By mocking the returned price developers can test their application's behavior in various market conditions both in development phase as well as part of their CI\CD pipelines.

-DeFi protocols and applications are at high risk due to volatile market conditions and a myriad of security vectors.
+Moreover, DeFi protocols and applications are at high risk due to volatile market conditions and a myriad of security vectors.
 Mocking Chainlink Oracle return values in a controlled, siloed testing environment allows us to address 2 common vectors.

 ### Volatile Market Conditions